adompeldorius/springrollup/README.md

 #### Transfers

 When a user sends L2 transfers to the operator, they are not processed immediately.
 Instead, they are added to a set of pending transactions in the off-chain available state.
-After the rollup state has been updated by the operator, the user recieves witnesses to both their balance and to all their pending transactions in the new rollup state from the operator.
-When the sender wants to process their pending transactions, they sign and send an operation `ProcessTransactions` to the operator.
+After the rollup state has been updated by the operator, the user recieves (off-chain) witnesses to both their balance and to all their pending transactions in the new rollup state from the operator.
+In order to process their pending transactions, the user signs and sends an operation `ProcessTransactions` to the operator.
 The operator then adds this operation in the next rollup block, which processes all the pending transactions of the sender, and sets a value `lastSeenBlockNum(sender) = blockNum` in the on-chain available state, where `blockNum` is the last block number.
 After a rollup block has been posted, the operator provides witnesses to all updated balances to the affected users.

 #### Calldata usage